 Like Ooma, Zoom allows audio calls, video calls, instant messaging, and more.
 There is also a mobile app so that you can use your smartphone to make audio or video calls while on-the-go.
 It can be a great way to innovate while simplifying your business’s communication at the same time.
 Plus, Zoom is much more affordable than traditional VoIP plans.
 Zoom Pro starts at just $14.99 per month per user, which is $5 cheaper than Ooma’s base-level plan.

 Want to compare phone system options instantly?
-Our free service helps you find alternatives to Ooma as well as other top phone systems.
+Our 100% free service helps you connect with up to 5 suppliers with top-tier service.
 We match you with our top providers that fit your business needs and budget.